Hoe flanel wordt gemaakt

 – 30 or 60 meters

-– packaging form
+– packaging type

 Packaging: the final technical step